NunoCarrico98/Project1_Simplexity/README.md

 ### Data structures

-For our board we used an array of pieces.
-These Pieces are represented by a enumertaion containing five different variants.
+For our board we used an array of `pieces`.
+These `pieces` are represented by a enumertaion containing five different variants.

 | Piece         |
 | ------------- |